agustinrohrr11/CeregeoWebTest/docs/pages/publicaciones.md

 ## Revistas Científicas:

-## **``` Año 2023 ```**

-* del Valle, H. F., Metternicht, G. I., Tentor, F., Sione, W. F., Zamboni, P., Mayer, F. V., & Aceñolaza, P. G. (2023).
-Synergistic Use of Radar and Optical Image Data for Improved Land Use and Land Cover Assessment: A Case Study in the North of Entre Rios Province (Argentina).
-In Geopedology: An Integration of Geomorphology and Pedology for Soil and Landscape Studies (pp. 283-314).
-Cham: Springer International Publishing.

 ## **``` Año 2022 ```**

 * Del Valle, H.; Sione,W.F.; Aceñolaza, P.G.
 2022.
 Wetland Fire Assessment and Monitoring in the Paraná River Delta, Using Radar and Optical Data for Burnt Area Mapping.
 Fire 2022, 5, 190. https://doi.org/10.3390/fire5060190.